 SHIMS2 Results in the News

-Global and local Swaziland media outlets converged for dual press conferences in Swaziland and Paris -- at IAS 2017 -- to hear SHIMS2 results announced live.
+Global and local Eswatini media outlets converged for dual press conferences in Eswatini and Paris -- at IAS 2017 -- to hear SHIMS2 results announced live.

 Below is a curated roundup of media articles published following the announcement.
 See here for the official PHIA press release.